nramenta/dabble/README.md

 $data = $result->fetch($row_number, $column);
 ```

-This method forms the basis of all fetch_* methods.
+This method forms the basis of all fetch_ methods.
 All forms of fetch_ advances
-the internal row pointer to the next row.
+the internal row pointer to the next row. `null` will be returned when there are
+no more rows to be fetched.

 ### fetch_one